The Ecommerce Order Fulfillment Process

-Inbound Inventory Management: Products online retailers ship are typically sourced from multiple locations, and ecommerce retailers rely on seamless integration between their order management systems and their suppliers.
+Inbound Inventory Management: Inventory management for ecommerce is essential for online businesses.
+Products online retailers ship are typically sourced from multiple locations, and ecommerce retailers rely on seamless integration between their order management systems and their suppliers.

 Visibility and Tracking: A high-level of visibility helps shippers manage inbound inventory as well as outbound orders.
 Increased connectivity allows shippers to update inventory levels, track shipments in real time and provide regular updates to customers.
 It can also help shippers get out ahead of any supply chain disruptions.

 Warehousing Strategies: Strategically positioning warehouses allows shippers to get products to customers quickly without having to pay for expensive shipping upgrades.
 More and more companies are utilizing multiple warehouses to ensure they can meet customer’s demands throughout the country.

 Picking and Packing: Efficient pick and pack fulfillment processes help ensure the orders your customers receive are accurate, in good condition and on time.
 It can also facilitate same-day shipping and get orders to their final destination as quickly as possible.

 Shipping Methods: Once customers place their orders, they’re excited for their items to arrive and typically want them as fast as possible.
 Using data and shipping algorithms, shippers can determine the optimal shipping method based on shipping rates, the customer’s location, the warehouse location, transit time between the two, and the promised delivery date.